1954 Formula One season

-José Froilán González finished runner-up in the World Championship of Drivers.
+José Froilán González finished runner-up in the World Championship of Drivers with Ferrari.

-Mike Hawthorn finished third in the World Championship of Drivers.
+González's teammate Mike Hawthorn finished third in the World Championship of Drivers.

 The 1954 Formula One season was the eighth season of FIA Formula One motor racing.
 It featured the fifth World Championship of Drivers, which was contested over nine races between 17 January and 24 October 1954.
 The season also included several non-championship races for Formula One cars.